 - Dean's List -- is based on 15 units and a grade-point average of 3.500-3.999.

 - Honorable Mention -- is based on 12 units of 3.500 and above grade-point-average.

 Students awarded these academic honors are recognized by their primary college i.e. the college of their first major or their first degree program), either at the Honors Convocation the following fall or through other means determined by the college.
 This recognition becomes part of the official record and appears on the transcript.

 Two categories of Distinction are awarded annually based on units completed for credit and letter grade (excluding all Pass/Fail [P/F] and Superior/Pass [S/P] grades).
 Also, all Incomplete (I) grades must be made up before the honor is bestowed.
-Distinction is based on all University credit completed in the prior year, beginning with Summer Pre-session and inclusive of Summer Sessions I and II, Fall, Winter, and Spring terms, and non-term Web-based credit, but excluding correspondence credit.
+Distinction is based on all University credit completed in the prior year, beginning with Summer Pre-session and inclusive of other Summer Sessions, Fall, Winter, and Spring terms, and Dynamically Dated courses.
 During each regular semester (i.e. Fall and Spring), students must complete a minimum of 12 graded units.

 - Highest Academic Distinction -- is based on 30 units and a 4.000 grade-point-average.

 - Academic Distinction -- is based on 30 units and a grade-point-average of 3.500-3.999.

 Students awarded these academic honors are recognized at the Honors Convocation of their primary college (i.e. the college of their first major or their first degree program) the following Fall.
 Students awarded either category of Distinction will receive a certificate from their primary college.